Mexican church leader still its 'apostle' after rape arrest

 Asked about the arrest on Wednesday, Lopez Obrador said "we didn't know, or at least authorities didn't have information, about what was made public yesterday," adding "my conscience is clear."

-Stevenson reported from Mexico City.
+Dazio reported from Los Angeles.